-Both the Privacy Rule and the Security Rule of the Health Insurance Portability and Accountability Act (HIPAA) have provisions covering training for healthcare employees, but the text is a little vague, which means it is not abundantly clear how often HIPAA training is required.
+Both the Privacy Rule and the Security Rule of the Health Insurance Portability and Accountability Act (HIPAA) have provisions covering training, but it is not abundantly clear how often HIPAA training is required.

 How Often is HIPAA Training Required?

-HIPAA states, “A covered entity must train all members of its workforce on the policies and procedures with respect to protected health information,” and that the training should be provided “as necessary and appropriate for the members of the workforce to carry out their functions within the covered entity.”
-Initial HIPAA training is required, “no later than the compliance date for the covered entity,” and “to each new member of the workforce within a reasonable period of time after the person joins the covered entity’s workforce.”
+The Administrative Requirements of the Privacy Rule state, “A covered entity must train all members of its workforce on the policies and procedures with respect to protected health information”.
+The training should be provided “as necessary and appropriate for the members of the workforce to carry out their functions within the covered entity” and “to each new member of the workforce within a reasonable period of time after the person joins the covered entity’s workforce.”

 You Must Document Your HIPAA Training!